-Term for the pH-value reaction of an aqueous solution with a pH value higher than 7 (up to a maximum of 14).
+Designation for the pH value reaction of an aqueous solution that has a higher pH value than 7 (up to a maximum of 14).
 Lyes (pH 7) have a higher proportion of positively charged particles (bases) compared to the proportion of negatively charged particles (acids).
-In chemistry, acidic and alkaline are ges gesture states.
+In chemistry acid and alkaline are opposing states.
 However, this is not defined by taste, but by how the substance reacts.
 An acidic taste sensation does not mean that something is chemically acid (i.e. not alkaline).
-A lemon, for example, tastes sour, but is chemically alkaline.
+A lemon, for example, tastes acid, but is chemically alkaline.

 On the pH scale of 1 to 14, alkaline (pH 7) is the counterpart of acid (pH < 7).
 A pH of 7 is called neutral, then the ratio of acids and bases dissolved in water is balanced.
 In the context of a wine address, alkaline refers to the (rather rarely occurring) salty taste that sometimes occurs in white wines (e.g. Chablis) and for which the sherry variety Manzanilla is typical.
 Alkalinity is the alkaline (basic = low in acid) property of a soil, which depends on the content of alkaline substances (for example, potassium, calcium, magnesium).
 An alkaline soil has a high pH value of more than pH 7 and thus an acid deficit.7).>

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark

 Diplom-Sommelier, Weinakademiker und Weinberater, Volders (Österreich)